VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 > methods that return data.
 It is is used by the MVC controllers to
 > retrieve data to display in the UI.

-## Refactoring the SeatsAvailability Aggregate
+## Refactoring the SeatsAvailability aggregate

 In the first stage of our CQRS, the domain included a **ConferenceSeatsAvailabilty** aggregate root class that modeled the